-Enter your email address to receive a 5% off coupon for all orders!
+Enter your email address to receive a 5% off coupon for all orders from One Mind Dharma!

 A little over five years ago, I was at a popular meditation center looking at the Buddhist mala beads for sale in their shop.
 My dad had bought me my first mala, made from rudraksha seeds from a meditation center we visited together some time before (I still have that mala today).
 I had seen beautiful mala necklaces worn by my peers, wrapped around the wrist of monastics, and online.
 As I stood there looking at these pieces that ran $200 and up, I said to a friend that I could make those malas myself for much cheaper.
 I bought some cheap recycled wood beads, some string, and a few tassels.
 Over the past five years, we have learned a lot about malas, the materials we use, and how helpful they can be in our practice.

 Malas are strands of beads worn around the neck or wrist that are a part of many spiritual traditions.
 The word mala is Sanskrit, and translates simply to “garland.”
 Malas are often called Buddhist prayer beads, japa malas, meditation beads, or simply Buddhist necklaces.
 Whatever you call them, it is important to know what they are, where they come from, how they may help you, and a little bit about our experience in making them.
 They can be fashionable these days, but there is more than just a pretty face here.